 The difference between a diffuser and a humidifier

-While a diffuser does add a small amount of humidity into the air, it still functions notably different when compared to a humidifier.
+While a diffuser does add a small amount of humidity into the air, the design of an ultrasonic humidifier is notably different.

 A humidifier’s primary function is (unsurprisingly) to add humidity into the air.
 To do this, it utilizes a relatively large tank of water (typically measured in gallons) which is then heated and released into the air.

 An essential oil diffuser has a much smaller tank of water, usually somewhere between 80ml to 350ml.
 This means that the humidifying effects of a diffuser are relatively minimal when compared to a humidifier.
 However, a diffuser is significantly better at getting essential oils into the air.
 Most ultrasonic humidifiers have water tanks that are not designed to hold essential oils (discoloration and cracking are common results of experimentation) and a humidifier uses far more energy than a diffuser.

 For those who want aromatherapy benefits and humidity, it is best to use an essential oil diffuser and a humidifier.